RayBenefield/portfolio/creative-lessons/lesson-1-innovation.md

 that hasn't been done before.
 But innovation isn't just one large thing, but can range in scale and amount.
 Sometimes innovation isn't just in singular items, but in the synergy of multiple items that are commonly seen in a scene.
-For example buttered toast and coffee is normal separately, but dipping your buttered toast in your coffee is not.
+For example buttered toast and coffee are normal individually, but dipping your buttered toast in your coffee is not.
 Innovation is a driving factor of evolving an industry, intentional or not.
 This is why it is the first.
 The backbone of a community tends to thrive off of new innovations in the field and leads to